r3vskd/running-apis/README.md

 you with a clear and structured approach to Django REST API, ensuring that both beginners and experienced developers can navigate and utilize this powerful tool with ease.

-Even though the markets are volatile, Python automation can provide a trend for a better purchase or sale.
-We will use python, django and the discord webhooks to send the markets info.